anpham6/squared-functions/README.md

 If you are having replacement errors (useOriginalHtmlPage=true) then adding an id will usually be able to locate the element (data-chrome-id="111-111-111").

-NOTE: As of squared 2.4 the current state of the DOM (useOriginalHtmlPage=false) is sent to the server which including any updates made with JavaScript. (removeInlineStyles)
+NOTE: The current state of the DOM (useOriginalHtmlPage=false) is sent to the server including any updates made with JavaScript. (removeInlineStyles)

 ### Cloud storage